Floating

 Ad Email by Mitchell & Ness Nostalgia

 The best kind of email advertising is when a brand sends a promotional email to an interested list of subscribers.
-Many brands run daily campaigns to send ads via email to their email list.
+Many brands run daily campaigns to send ads via bulk email to their email list.
 Take the example of the following ad email by Mitchell & Ness Nostalgia:

 Subject line: Just Dropped | NBA Reversible Bucket Hats & Melton Patch Snapbacks 🏀🧢